simulai/toonify-yourself/README.md

 # Toonify yourself
 This is a demo of toonify yourself application.
 There is some timeout error while downloading the pkl from authors google drive.
-So i made it simple to download from my github profile.
+So i made it simple to download from my drive or mount your own drive.
 You can simply open the notebook and run the code cells.

 ## Citation
 All thanks to [Doron Adler]() and [Justin Pinkney]() for their awesome work.